survivejs/webpack-book/manuscript/optimizing/07_performance.md

 Webpack uses only a single instance by default, meaning you aren't able to benefit from a multi-core processor without extra effort.
 This where [thread-loader](https://www.npmjs.com/package/thread-loader) and third-party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.

-### _parallel-webpack_ - run multiple webpack instances in parallel
+### **parallel-webpack** - run multiple webpack instances in parallel

-_parallel-webpack_ allows you to parallelize webpack configuration in two ways.
-Assuming you have defined your webpack configuration as an array, it can run the configurations in parallel.
-In addition to this, _parallel-webpack_ can generate builds based on given **variants**.
+**parallel-webpack** allows you to parallelize webpack configuration in two ways.
+Assuming you have defined your webpack configuration as an array, it can run them in parallel.
+In addition to this, **parallel-webpack** can generate builds based on given **variants**.

-Using variants allows you to generate both production and development builds at once.
-Variants let you to generate bundles with different targets to make them easier to consume depending on the environment.
-They can be used to implement feature flags when combined with `DefinePlugin` as discussed in the _Environment Variables_ chapter.
+Variants allow you to generate both production and development builds at once.
+They let you to create bundles with different targets to make them easier to consume depending on the environment.
+Variants can be used to implement feature flags when combined with `DefinePlugin` as discussed in the _Environment Variables_ chapter.

 The underlying idea can be implemented using a [worker-farm](https://www.npmjs.com/package/worker-farm).
-In fact, _parallel-webpack_ relies on _worker-farm_ underneath.
+In fact, **parallel-webpack** relies on _worker-farm_ underneath.

-_parallel-webpack_ can be used by installing it to your project as a development dependency and then replacing `webpack` command with `parallel-webpack`.
+**parallel-webpack** can be used by installing it to your project as a development dependency and then replacing `webpack` command with `parallel-webpack`.

 {pagebreak}

-### _thread-loader_ and _happypack_ - module level parallelism
+### **thread-loader** and _happypack_ - module level parallelism

-_thread-loader_ and _parallel-webpack_ let you parallelize execution on a module level. _thread-loader_ fits into a loader chain.
-[Using it doesn't always guarantee speed improvements, though](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html). _happypack_ is a more involved approach that's in maintenance mode, and it's worth checking out if parallelization with _thread-loader_ doesn't work.
+**thread-loader** and **parallel-webpack** let you parallelize execution on a module level. **thread-loader** fits into a loader chain.
+[Using it doesn't always guarantee speed improvements, though](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html). _happypack_ is a more involved approach that's in maintenance mode, and it's worth checking out if parallelization with **thread-loader** doesn't work.

 ## Low-Level Optimizations

-Specific lower-level optimizations can be good to know.
+Specific lower-level optimizations can be nice to know.
 The key is to allow webpack to perform less work.
 Consider the examples below:

 - Consider using faster source map variants during development or skip them.
 Skipping is possible if you don't process the code in any way.
 - Use [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) during development instead of source maps to transpile fewer features for modern browsers and make the code more readable and more comfortable to debug.